Therapist For Anxiety

 Is there a therapist for anxiety disorder?

 Most mental health providers and therapists are qualified to treat anxiety or anxiety disorders.
-However, some therapists may specialize in the condition.
-Therapists specializing in anxiety might have taken courses in the subject or have years of experience in standard methods used to treat anxiety.
+However, some therapists may specialize in therapy for this specific condition.
+Therapists specializing in anxiety therapy might have taken courses in the subject or have years of experience in standard methods used to treat anxiety.

 Searching for an anxiety therapist